Skip to main content

 Do I need to provide translations for documents not in English?

-Yes, any document not in English must be accompanied by a full English translation and a certification from the translator.
+Yes, any documents not in English must be accompanied by a full English translation and a certification from the translator.

 What is the difference between I-212 and similar forms?

-If you wish to enter the United States as a nonimmigrant, you might qualify for a waiver of inadmissibility under INA section 212(d)(3)(A).
-This waiver serves as an alternative to seeking consent to reapply.
-It is crucial to ensure that Form I-212 is appropriate for your particular circumstances before proceeding with its submission, as each form fulfills a distinct role in the immigration process.
+If you intend to seek admission to the United States as a nonimmigrant, you might qualify for a waiver of inadmissibility under INA section 212(d)(3)(A).
+This waiver serves as an alternative to obtaining consent to reapply.
+However, it is crucial to ensure that Form I-212 is appropriate for your particular circumstances before proceeding with the application, as each form addresses distinct aspects of the immigration process.

 Who is eligible to file I-212?